brokkr/poca/README.md

 Poca
 ====

-[Poca](https://projects.brokkr.net/projects/poca) is a fast, multithreaded and highly customizable command line podcast client, written in Python 3.
-As of 1.0 all planned features have been implemented.
+Poca is a fast, multithreaded and highly customizable command line podcast client, written in Python 3.

 Features
 --------

 -   **Maximum amount.** Specify how many episodes the subscription should get before deleting old episodes to make room for new ones.
--   **Override ID3/Vorbis metadata.** If you want *Savage Love* to have *Dan Savage* in the artist field (rather than *The Stranger*), poca will automatically update the metadata upon download of each new episode.
+-   **Override ID3/MP4/Vorbis metadata.** If you want *Savage Love* to have *Dan Savage* in the artist field (rather than *The Stranger*), poca will automatically update the metadata upon download of each new episode.
 Or set genre to be overwritten by *Podcast* as a default.
 -   **Filter a feed.** Only want news reports in the morning or on Wednesdays?
 Use criteria such as filename and title, or the hour, weekday or date of publishing to filter what you want from a feed.